Andrettin/Wyrmsun/readme.txt

 - 2.4.1
 -----------------------------------------------------------------------

+* Editor
+- Fixed issue which sometimes caused a crash when placing certain types of terrain in the editor.

 * Miscellaneous
 - The default "Defeat your enemies" objective now displays in custom games on the upper-left part of the screen.